Empowering Growth: Sensory Processing Disorder Occupational Therapy

 7. Counseling and Psychosocial Support

-Individuals with SPD and their families may benefit from counseling or psychosocial support to address the emotional and social aspects of living with sensory processing challenges.
+Individuals with SPD and their families may benefit from counseling or psychosocial support to address the emotional and social aspects of living with sensory challenges.
 Psychologists can provide psychoeducation along with social, behavioral, emotional, and sensory support.

 What Services Can Schools Provide for Sensory Processing Disorder?